Waldorfio/battleship-project/README.md

     - Each player is given 1 turn, with a 'hit' giving the player an extra turn

 ## Future Features
+- Selection of axis for ship placement
+- Disallowing overlapping ship placement
 - AI with scaling difficulty
 - Play against other players
 - Account, login/signup for a personal account to store scores